edmundchan88/CBA_ZBI_POC_Requirements/ZBI Features and POC Requirements.md

-### Requirements - the Elephant in the Room!

-## Stages of ZBI Evolution
+# Stages of ZBI Evolution

-# ZBI Features and POC Features
+## ZBI Features and POC Features
 1. What are the stages envisioned for the ZBI POD Implementation in terms of features offered and interaction with the legacy world?
 2. Which stages will the immediate POC cover for the future POD Architecture?
 3. How many stages of POC will there be?